Kosančićev Venac: 18th century

 During Austrian occupation of northern Serbia 1717-1739, Belgrade was divided by the governing Austrian authorities on 6 districts: Fortress, (Upper) Serbian Town (modern Kosančićev Venac), German Town (modern Dorćol), Lower Serbian Town (Savamala), Karlstadt (Palilula) and the Great Military Hospital (Terazije-Tašmajdan).

-German settlers asked from the Austrian emperor to allow only for the German Catholics to settle in German Town, to expel 40 Serbian families who already lived there, and to also expel or move into ghettos all Serbs, Armenians, Greeks and Jews, present there before the Austrians came.
+German settlers asked the Austrian emperor to allow only for the German Catholics to settle in German Town and to expel 40 Serbian families who already lived there.
+They also asked for the expulsion or relocation into ghettos of all Serbians, Armenians, Greeks and Jews who were present in the area before the Austrians came.
 Germans openly stated that local population, which lived there during the Ottoman period, moved into the largest and most beautiful Turkish houses, which Germans wanted for themselves.
 Emperor Charles VI granted almost the same rights to both towns, but on the pretext that they are fully separate.
-Statute of German Town stipulates that "Serbs, Armenians and Greeks" will be tolerated only in separate municipalities.
-Non-German nationalities were finally completely expelled from German Town in 1726, when some estates were bought off, but majority of people were relocated forcefully by the Austrian gendarmerie colonel Von Burg.
-By the end of their rule, there were massive differences between two parts of Belgrade, as the Austrians made no effort at all to cultivate Serbian Town which remained Oriental settlement, while German Town grew lager, both in area and population, new palaces, squares and streets were built, and the fortress was reconstructed.
+Statute of German Town stipulated that "Serbs, Armenians and Greeks" would only be tolerated only in separate municipalities.
+Non-German nationalities were completely expelled from German Town in 1726, when some estates were bought off, but the majority of people were relocated forcefully by the Austrian gendarmerie colonel Von Burg.
+By the end of their rule, there were massive differences between two parts of Belgrade, as the Austrians made no effort at all to cultivate Serbian Town which remained Oriental settlement, while German Town grew larger, both in area and population.
+New palaces, squares and streets were built, and the fortress was reconstructed.

-Upper Serbian Town was centered around the Church of Saint Archistrategos [Michael], where the modern Cathedral Church is located, dedicated to the same saint.
-The church was built from stone, with large dome, but without a cross on top of it.
+Upper Serbian Town was centered around the Church of Saint Archistrategos Michael, where the modern Cathedral Church is located, dedicated to the same saint.
+The church was built from stone with a large dome, but without a cross on top of it.
 It was damaged during the Austrian conquest of Belgrade in 1717.
-Austrian authorities banned reconstructions and renovations of the damaged and demolished Serbian churches so Metropolitan Mojsije Petrović pleaded the Russian emperor Peter the Great to help with the Austrian emperor, but to no avail.
-The church had to be demolished in 1728, so Petrović began to rebuild it without Austrian permission in 1725, with the addition of the Metropolis see next to it.
+Austrian authorities banned reconstructions and renovations of the damaged and demolished Serbian churches, so Metropolitan Mojsije Petrović asked the Russian emperor Peter the Great to help with Austrian officials, but to no avail.
+The church had to be demolished in 1728, so Petrović began to rebuild it without Austrian permission in 1725 with the addition of the Metropolis see next to it.
 Finished in 1730, the see was among the first buildings in Serbian Town designed after the German influence which spread from the neighboring German Town.